airportyh/time-traveling-debugger/README.md

 3. `npm-install` - this will install the dependencies (via npm) for each of the JavaScript-based subprojects.
 4. To build the modified version of CPython:
+    0. Install `gcc` if you haven't.
+For OSX, you can install either the Apple Command Line Developer Tools or XCode (XCode takes up much more disk space).
     1. `get-python` - this will use git's submodule feature to fetch the code for cpython.
     2. `cd cpython`
     3. `./configure` - configured the build environment based on your system's libraries, compiler, and other tools available.